manishkumarr1017/CTF-Writeups/darkCON/FS-1/README.md

 }
 ```

-It takes the input for the index and checks the ```__free_hook``` is not corrupted and then frees the order and then clears all the pointers.
+This function takes an input index and checks that if ```__free_hook``` is corrupted.
+If it is not, it frees the order and then makes all the pointers to 0.
 So there is no UAF vulnerability.

 So we just have a heap overflow vulnerability.

-## The attack vector is
+## The attack vector is:

 - First we need a heap leak and libc leak.
-- getting heap leak is easy just we have to free a chunk and use overflow to leak the heap leak
+- Getting heap leak is easy.
+We have to free a chunk and use overflow vulnerability to get the heap leak.
 - For getting the libc leak we have to overlap chunks.
-Created 4 chunks of size 0x60 and then using overflow change the size of chunk 2 to 0xe1 and then free it so now it thinks that the chunk size of 2 is the total chunk size of 2 and 3 now free it.
-This will go into unsorted bins. now allocate a new chunk of size 0x60 for which will overlap with chunk 3 and will have a libc address.
+We have to create 4 chunks of size 0x60 and then we have to use overflow vulnerability for changing the size of chunk 2 to 0xe0.
+Then free the chunk 2.
+Now ```free``` thinks that the chunk 2 size is the total size of chunks 2 and 3 (which is 0xe0).
+This freed chunk will go into unsorted bins.
+Now allocate a new chunk of size 0x60 which will give a chunk at 2.
+We will have a libc address at the chunk 3 because the 0xe0 chunk got split into two chunks.
+0x60 chunk is given when the malloc requested for it and the remaining chunk will still be in unsorted bin.
 After viewing the contents of chunk 3 we will have libc leak.
-- Now as we can allocate a chunk of size greater than 0x80.
+- We can allocate only one chunk of size greater than 0x80.
 We can use this to perform house of force (or) house of orange.
-- I performed house of force for exploiting this program but house of orange can be used too
+- I performed house of force but house of orange can also be performed.
-- Now as the libc is 2.23 we can use this to change the vtable of stdout structure to point to system and stdout flags should contain "/bin/sh" and the forged vtable should contain system.
-(Although we can find the exact offset and overwrite that)
+- As the libc version is 2.23 we can forge the vtable to point to system and stdout flags should contain "/bin/sh" for executing ```system("/bin/sh")``` and the forged vtable should contain system at a particular offset.
+(Although we can find the exact offset and overwrite that but I just filled out a chunk with the address of system)
-- Allocate a chunk and fill out with address of the system and overwrite the vtable with this address and stdout flags with "/bin/sh" (We don't have to bother about the whole file structure just the ```_ IO_lock_t``` should point to writable memory address if so it is all good to go)
+- Allocate a chunk and fill out the chunk with address of the system, overwrite the vtable with the address of the chunk and overwrite the stdout flags with "/bin/sh" (While overwriting values in the stdout structure, we don't have to bother about the whole file structure. we just have to take care of ```_ IO_lock_t``` which should point to a writable memory address and overwrite stdout flags and vtable for getting the shell.).

 - when the next puts is called we will get the shell